cardano-scaling/hydra/docs/docs/tutorial/index.md

 ## Step 3: Start the Hydra node

-With all these parameters defined, we now pick a HYDRA_VERSION of the Head protocol we want to use.
-This is defined by the `hydra-node --HYDRA_VERSION` itself and the `--hydra-scripts-tx-id` which point to scripts published on-chain.
+With the necessary parameters defined, we are now ready to initiate the Hydra nodes.
+First, select the version of the Hydra Head protocol you wish to use.
+This version corresponds to the `hydra-node --HYDRA_VERSION` and the `--hydra-scripts-tx-id` which refers to scripts published on-chain.

-For all [released](https://github.com/input-output-hk/hydra/releases) HYDRA_VERSIONs of the `hydra-node` and common Cardano networks, the scripts do get pre-published and we can just use them.
-See the [user manual](../configuration#reference-scripts) for more information how to publish scripts yourself.
+For all [released](https://github.com/input-output-hk/hydra/releases) HYDRA_VERSIONs of the `hydra-node` and common Cardano networks,  scripts are pre-published.
+Consult the [user manual](../configuration#reference-scripts) for guidance on publishing your own scripts.

-Let's start the `hydra-node` with all these parameters now:
+Start the `hydra-node` using these parameters:

 <Tabs queryString="role">
 <TabItem value="alice" label="Alice">